Upcoming Events & Programs

 Self-Study CLE Videos

-Visit the archive for self-study videos.
+Visit the archive for additional self-study videos.
 The following videos are available for on-demand viewing.
 Upon completion, please notify SCCTLA for your Certificate of Completion.
 It is up to the attorney to self report the credit hours to the CA State Bar.
+All videos are password protected.

 Video Recording of the 2025 Trial & Mediation Skills Seminar